mattwarkentin/openmpp/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of oncosim is to provide a simplified interface to running OncoSimX models directly from R and gathering results for further processing.
+The goal of `oncosimx` is to provide a simplified interface to running OncoSimX models directly from R and gathering results for further processing.